Visakha Bucha Day commemorates the three major events in the life of Buddha: his birth, his enlightenment, and his death.

-Buddha was born in India some 2,500 years ago as a rich prince, but he left that life of luxury to seek out wisdom from the wise hermits who lived in woodlands scattered throughout the region at the time.
+Buddha was born in Nepal some 2,500 years ago as a rich prince, but he left that life of luxury to seek out wisdom from the wise hermits who lived in woodlands scattered throughout the region at the time.
 He felt disappointed, however, and instead meditated under a Bodhi tree.
 There, he is believed to have attained enlightenment at the age of 35 and to have formulated the basic tenets of Buddhism.
 Later, at age 80, he died.
 Buddhists believe he then entered the state of “nirvana” and escaped all suffering, death, and reincarnation.

 Thai law prohibits the sale of alcoholic beverages on Visakha Bucha Day, which causes many bars to close temporarily.
 Many of celebrations are private and religious, but tourists are allowed to visit most of the many temples of Thailand.
 Three of the most important Bangkok temples to see on Visakha Bucha Day are: